 ☛ The ryokan might not have English-speaking staff stationed.
 It would be helpful to the ryokan if you can speak basic Japanese.

-Tip: If you would like to enjoy your dinner in your room, they can accommodate this request at an extra 5,000 yen per person.
+Tip: If you want to enjoy your dinner in your room, check with the ryokan to see if they still can accommodate this request at an extra cost.

 How to Get to Tsuribashi no Yado Sansuikan Yugawasō